 In 2011 Frank was given the Lexpert Zenith Award for contributing to Access to Justice for his work in leading the CLA in a boycott of Legal Aid in order to bring attention to the chronic underfunding of the program and force the government to provide better access to justice for its poorest citizens.
 In 2012 he received the Dianne Martin Medal for Social Justice Through Law.
 Osgoode Hall Law School awards this medal to a member of the Canadian legal community who has demonstrated a commitment to using the law as a means for achieving social justice.

-Frank is frequently asked to distill criminal law issues for large organizations, general counsel of corporations and the media.
+Frank is frequently asked to distill criminal law issues for large organizations, general counsel and the media.
 He writes and speaks about criminal law, civil liberties and related topics to lawyers and to the wider public on a regular basis.